Nsame’s double propels Young Boys past 10-man KF Tirana | Goal.com

 In the 64th minute, the 27-year-old striker completed his double after getting a pass from Fassnacht in the goal area of the reigning Albanian champions.

-Tirana’s hopes of launching a comeback got dashed three minutes later after Argentine midfielder Agustine Torassa was given the marching orders for a second caution.
+Tirana’s hopes of launching a comeback got dashed three minutes later after Argentine midfielder Agustine Torassa was given his marching orders for a second caution.

-Young Boys’ inability to convert begging chances that came their way in the final third ensure that scores stood at 3-0 after the final whistle.
+Young Boys’ inability to convert begging chances that came their way in the final third ensure that scores stood at 3-0 at the final whistle.

 For Egbo’s Tirana, Ghana’s Winful Cobbinah was handed a starter’s role, albeit, he was relieved for compatriot Derrick Sasraku in the 71st minute, while Ibrahim Sulley, Richard Danso and Isaac Gyamfi played no part in the game.